Skip to contents

 Quick Start

-Use the s$ proxy for Shiny-Tags to easily inject Alpine logic into your Shiny-UI.
+Use the s$ proxy for Shiny-Tags to easily inject Alpine directives into your Shiny-UI.

 library(shiny)